sigma67/ytmusicapi/CONTRIBUTING.rst

     pip install -e .[dev]

-Before committing, run style and linter checks using
+Before committing, stage your files and run style and linter checks:

 .. code-block::

+    git add .
     pre-commit run

+pre-commit will unstage any files that do not pass.
+Fix the issues until all checks pass and commit.

 Code structure
 ---------------